 Complete protein foods supply all 9 amino acids.
 Incomplete protein foods do not.

-Protein might mean meat to you, but complete protein can also be found in other animal sources.
-And if you combine animal foods with plant foods, this will balance the amino acid content enough to make a complete source of protein.
+If you combine animal foods with plant foods, this will balance the amino acid content enough to make a complete source of protein.
 For example:

 Although the amino acid balance isn't perfect in plant foods, combining plant foods can provide a complete protein source.
 And you don't even need to consume the foods at the same meal as long as you balance out the day's intake of plant proteins: